clifford2/mailcatcher/README.md

 which catches any message sent to it to display in a web interface.
 Great for development and testing!

-This image is only ~80MB.
+This image is only ~80 MB.
 It is based on
 [Dietrich Rordorf](https://hub.docker.com/r/rordi/docker-mailcatcher/)'s
 version, and customized mostly to modify the start command, and run as a non-root user.